Don Heck

-Biography

-Early life and career
+Early life

 One of Heck's earliest known comics credits: Weird Terror #1 (Sept.
 1952): Cover, plus the story "Hitler's Head".

 Heck was born in the Jamaica neighborhood of Queens, New York City, the son of Bertha and John Heck, of German descent.
-Heck learned art through correspondence courses as well as at Woodrow Wilson Vocational High School in Jamaica and at a community college in Brooklyn.
-He continued with an impromptu art education in December 1949 when at the recommendation of a college friend he landed a job at Harvey Comics.
-There he repurposed newspaper comic strip Photostats into comic-book form – including the work of Heck's idol, famed cartoonist Milton Caniff.
+After impressing his parents with sketches of Donald Duck, they enrolled him in art correspondence courses before he began studies at Woodrow Wilson Vocational High School in Jamaica, and at a community college in Brooklyn.
+He continued with an impromptu art education in December 1949, when at the recommendation of a college friend, he landed a job at Harvey Comics.

+Career

+At Harvey Comics he repurposed newspaper comic strip Photostats into comic-book form – including the work of Heck's idol, famed cartoonist Milton Caniff.

 Heck remained at Harvey, where one co-worker in the production department was future comics artist Pete Morisi, for two-and-a-half years.
 When a Harvey employee, Allen Hardy, broke off “to start his own line, Media Comics [sic; actually Comic Media], in 1952," Heck recalled in 1993, Hardy “called me up and asked me to join."
 Heck's first known comics work appeared in two Comic Media titles both cover-dated September 1952: the war comic War Fury #1, for which he penciled and inked the cover and the eight-page story "The Unconquered", by an unknown writer; and the cover and the six-page story "Hitler's Head", also by an unknown writer, in the horror comic Weird Terror #1.
 Heck's work continued to appear in those titles and in the horror anthology Horrific, for which he designed the logo; the adventure-drama anthology Danger; the Western anthology Death Valley; and other titles through the company's demise in late 1954.

 Heck also did freelance assignments for Quality Comics, Hillman Comics, and Toby Press.
 For publisher U.S. Pictorial in 1955, he drew the one-shot Captain Gallant of the Foreign Legion, a TV tie-in comic based on the 1955–57 syndicated, live-action kids' show of that name.